vestre/AIS-Wrangling/README.md

 See also code for exploratory analysis in R in separate folder.

 Part of project on computing summary statistics on near-collision situation.
-See paper: Link.
+See [project paper]().